 Los Gatos circa 1960.
 Image courtesy of the Los Gatos Library*, SS072.

-Were you living or working in Los Gatos in the 1960s?
-New Museum Los Gatos (NUMU) is asking our community to loan photos, stories, objects, or momentos from life in Los Gatos in the 1960s to be featured in an exhibition celebrating the museum’s 60th anniversary.
+New Museum Los Gatos (NUMU) asked our community to loan photos, stories, objects, or momentos from life in Los Gatos in the 1960s to be featured in an exhibition celebrating the museum’s 60th anniversary.
 The Los Gatos Museum Association was founded in 1965 and had its first home at the adobe firehouse on Tait Avenue.
-We want to celebrate and uncover what made this creative time period so unique, whether that's our residents, businesses, or abundant bohemian history with the likes of John Steinbeck, etc.
+We want to celebrate and uncover what made this creative time period so unique: our residents, businesses, and abundant bohemian history with the likes of John Steinbeck, etc.

 This exhibition will be on view in the Mike & Alyce Parsons Reception.